DarrenDavy12/Covid_Food_Consumption_Dashboard/README.md

 # Overview of project:

-So I downloaded the dataset from a site called Data World from the web as a .xlsx file.
+So I downloaded the dataset from a site called Data World as a .xlsx file.

 I opened the .xlsx file in Microsoft Excel.